Diffusion Language Models Can Perform Many Tasks with Scaling and Instruction-Finetuning: Introduction

-In this paper, we aim to advance diffusion language models by exploring their scalability \wrt data, model sizes, and tasks.
-We first demonstrate the intrinsic connection between masked language models and discrete diffusion models, which permits us to treat pretrained masked language models of various scales as pretrained diffusion language models, without the need for expensive learning from scratch.
-We then reprogram pretrained masked language models into diffusion language models via \textit{diffusive adaptation}, where task-specific finetuning and instruction finetuning~\citep{wei2021flanv1} are explored for solving certain targeted downstream tasks or general language problems, respectively.
+In this paper, we delve into the potential of {\method}s through the three research questions.
+We highlight our contributions and findings as follows:

-Based on extensive experiments, we reveal that large-scale diffusion language models can serve as strong sequence generative models, exhibiting competitive performance as compared with autoregressive language models.
-Scaling up diffusion language models helps achieve improved performance across a wide range of tasks, from translating across languages to summarizing documents.
-By leveraging instruction finetuning, we can further elicit zero-shot and few-shot abilities for diffusion language models to tackle unseen tasks by following natural language instructions.
-Notably, diffusion language models demonstrate promising structured reasoning behaviors thanks to their flexible non-autoregressive generation order.
+\textbf{(1)} We first demonstrate the intrinsic connection between masked LMs and discrete diffusion models, which permits us to treat pre-trained masked LMs of various scales as pre-trained {\method}s, without the need for expensive learning from scratch.
+We then reprogram pre-trained masked LMs into {\method}s via \textit{diffusive adaptation}, where task-specific finetuning and instruction finetuning~\citep{wei2021flanv1} are explored for solving certain downstream tasks or general language problems, showing {\method}s benefit from pre-training on large scale data. \textbf{(2)} We reveal that large-scale {\method}s can serve as strong sequence generative models to tackle multitasks, exhibiting competitive performance compared with autoregressive LMs.
+And the performance consistently improves as the model sizes scale up. \textbf{(3)} We further elicit zero-shot and few-shot abilities for {\method}s to tackle multiple unseen tasks, spanning from language and visual ones, through both language and vision instruction finetuning.
+Notably, {\method}s demonstrate promising structured reasoning behaviors thanks to their flexible non-autoregressive generation order.
 Nevertheless, their capacity to tackle complex reasoning tasks remains an ongoing challenge awaiting resolution.

-To sum up, we hope that our explorations provide valuable insights into the scalability of diffusion language models and their potential as a viable alternative in tackling generative language tasks across the board.
+To sum up, we hope that our explorations provide valuable insights into the scalability of {\method}s and their potential as a viable complement in tackling generative language tasks across the board.